 What is Quality-Defined Variable Bitrate (QVBR)?

-Quality-defined variable bitrate control is an enhanced version of variable bitrate control that minimizes wasted bits and scales video bitrate in tandem with video quality.
+The result: an enhanced version of variable bitrate control that minimizes wasted bits and scales video bitrate to maintain consistent video quality.

 What Specific Video Quality Problems Does QVBR Solve?